whatsplay/whatsapp-play/README.md

 ***online_tracker*** tracks the online and offline timings of your WhatsApp contact.
 It will check the online status and will immediately stores that data into a .txt file.
 Blog link: [https://github.com/rpotter12/rpotter12.github.io/blob/master/blogs/blog3-tracking-26-07-2019.md](https://github.com/rpotter12/rpotter12.github.io/blob/master/blogs/blog3-tracking-26-07-2019.md)

 ***terminal_chat*** stands for WhatsApp chat.
-Through this you can chat with your WhatsApp contact directly from the command line.
-Whatsapp-play can also act as a bot when a particular command is sent to it.
+Through this you can chat with your WhatsApp contact directly from the command line.Initially recent chat is displayed and then the last received message id diaplayed everytime you send a message.The chatbot gets activate when the target sends commands starting with /.Send /help command to see usage.

 ***chat_intermediator*** Be an intermediator between two people.